R3hankhan123/Payroll-Managment-System/README.md

 # Payroll-Managment-System
-It is a python program for managing payrolls using a mysql server.
+By using a MYSQL database, it uses CLI to store the information of employees and store the payroll information of the employees.
-It stores the phone numbers,designation and names of the employees,then one can also add their salary details Just make sure you change the password,user and database according to your mysql sever.
+One can search an employee on the basis of their payroll or their designation.
-Any changes to the code are welcomed.
+Just make sure you change the password,user and database according to your mysql sever.